Moduli Space Tilings and Lie-Theoretic Color Factors: Color-Orders, Color Factors and CEGM Integrands

 is modified, and after setting $T^{a_n} = \lambda\text{id}_{N\times N}$ then we have a standard $U(1)$ decoupling identity since now $\Omega^{L\setminus\{n\}}_{c}\equiv0$, while $\Omega^{L\setminus\{\ell\}}_{c}\not\equiv0$ for all $\ell\not=n$.
 On the other hand, if $n \not\in L$ then \textit{all} $k-1$ factors vanish identically, completing the proof.

 \end{proof}

 As a consequence of Theorem \ref{thm: U(1) decoupling kn}, \textit{any} linear combination of the forms $\Omega^{(L)}_c(X(k,n))$, as $L$ varies, also satisfies the $n$ $U(1)$ decoupling identities, which opens the door to the possibility of additional constraints.
 For example, one can construct a color-dressed CEGM integrand (using the formula in Appendix \ref{sec: CEGM integrand calculation}) which is left invariant by relabeling.
-See Section \ref{sec: permutation invariance}, where we initiate the study of permutation invariant color-dressed integrands and amplitudes, for which we have to enlarge the color algebra, to that of $\mathfrak{su}(N)^{\otimes(k-1)}$.
+See Section \ref{sec: permutation invariance}, where we initiate the study of permutation invariant color-dressed integrands and amplitudes, for which we have to enlarge the color algebra, that is to replace the adjoint representation of $\mathfrak{su}(N)$ with its $(k-1)^\text{st}$ tensor power $\mathfrak{su}(N)^{\otimes(k-1)}$.